 The full-resolution of the composite is 12000 x 18000 pixels.
 Large-scale poster prints and wall decorations are easily possible.

-Poster variations
+Poster variation

 We have created two more compositions that show fewer types of mushrooms, but give the selected mushrooms more space.

-“digital foraging”
+“Digital foraging”

 The original Illustrations of Emile Bourdier